 The Board will be aware that it must, in the exercise of its functions under the 2005 Act, have regard to section 142 Scottish Government Guidance.

-The section on Overprovision is addressed at Chapter 5 to the statutory Guidance and is replicated at Appendix 5 to this report.
+Chapter 5 to the statutory Guidance addresses Overprovision and this is detailed at Appendix 5 to this report.
 In particular, the undernoted paragraphs are extracted from Chapter 5 for the Board's attention:

 Paragraph 5.6: